magento/magento2-pwa-commerce/README.md

     -  To work with `stable` packages, ensure that the `prefer-stable` property is `true`.
 This property should already be included in the `composer.json` file, right above the `minimum-stability` setting.

-    -  Configure `composer` to find new modules.
+    -  Configure `composer` to find new extension modules.
 The following command configures `composer` to treat any extension code inside the `ext` directory as a package and creates a symlink to the `vendor` directory:

         ```bash
         composer config repositories.ext path "./ext/*/*/*"